Read N Characters Given Read4

 Read N Characters Given Read4 II – Call multiple times

-The return value is the actual number of characters read.
+int read4(char *buf)reads 4 characters at a time from a file.The return value is the actual number of characters read.
 For example, it returns 3 if there is only 3 characters left in the file.

-By using the read4 API, implement the function int read(char *buf, int n) that reads n characters from the file.
+read4API, implement the functionint read(char *buf, int n)that reads n characters from the file.Note:

-The read function may be called multiple times.
+Thereadfunction may be called multiple times.

 Use a circle buffer to store the overread characters.